fulyaertay/advanced-react/README.md

   useRef() hook added to focus textarea on Challenge 2

-  ### Challenge 3: Refactor "Challenge 3 on 4-react-context"
+  ### Challenge 3: Refactor "Challenge 3: Changing Context on 4-react-context"
   Adding useContext() hook added to Challenge 3 on 4-react-context